tayduivn/ps-dev-agtb/CONTRIBUTING.md

 SugarCRM requires composer to manage its dev dependencies and provide better support on versioning across external libraries, while allowing easier maintenance when keeping those libraries up to date.

 To install composer, please follow the official information provided in the [composer page][Composer install].
-It has all the information available to install composer in your system.
+It has all the information available to install composer on your system.

 #### Get the SugarCRM Source Code